London: It

 So, you say you can’t remember “complex” passwords…

-One suggestion: create one, very strong, password and "append" it with an identifier:
+One suggestion: create one, very strong, password and "append" it

 !Kr0y-W3n$Goo